Looking for summer activities for the children and teens in your life?

 The Leadership Academy is an eight-week program to prevent the decline of summer education.
 Students will engage in activities related to science, technology, engineering, math, language, arts and sports/fitness.
 Additionally, they will be taken on weekly college tours and field trips.

-The NICE Summer program will focus on increasing English literacy and social-emotional learning skills for sixth through eighth grade refugee and immigrant youth.
-All school-aged participants will receive academic, social-emotional and literacy-building activities.
+The NICE Summer program will focus on increasing English literacy and social-emotional learning skills for sixth through eighth-grade refugee and immigrant youth.
+Each week, there will be a theme related to social-emotional development, including emotions and values, self-confidence and self-esteem, coping skills, empathy, cultural diversity, healthy relationships, teamwork and responsible decision-making.

 The Nations Ministry Summer Work Program is designed to empower refugee and immigrant youth by equipping them with practical life skills, building leadership abilities and improving employability through experiential, hands-on learning and on-the-job training.
-This structured program will focus on two primary work project tracks: gardening and cooking and technology skill development.
+This structured program will focus on gardening, cooking and technology skill development.

 The K.R.I.S.
 Foundation is a seven-week Bridge 2 Babysitters (B2B) Summer Cohort focused on workforce development, community service and the childcare career pipeline.
 Youth work in teams of eight to 10 with daily supervision, combining job skills, leadership training and hands-on work.